-Hotaling, Jared M. (University of New South Wales); Dokin, Chris (University of New South Wales); Ben R. Newell (University of New South Wales) and Andreas Jarvstad (University of Oxford)
+Hotaling, Jared M. (University of New South Wales); Dokin, Chris (University of New South Wales); (University of New South Wales)

 Attention and memory play crucial roles in decisions from experience because one must learn about options by observing their outcomes.
 In a series of experiments investigating the links between attention, memory, and decision making, participants made choices between pairs of risky gambles within a standard "sampling" paradigm.
 After observing a representative sample from each, participants chose an urn to draw from for a consequential payment.
 Our findings point to several factors influencing people's choices.
 We propose a cognitive model to explain the how interactions between attention, memory, and choice produce exemplar confusions that produce systematic deviations from expected utility maximization.